IHE/ITI.SeR/SeR.md

 This message enables the Authorization Decisions Verifier to query the Authorization Decisions Manager for authorizations.
-This message relies on the SAML v2.0 extension for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the document identifiers and the subject identifier.
-The Authorization Decisions Verifier can ask for authorization for many documents in one query, so the Request message complies with the Multiple resource profile of XACML v2.0.
+This message relies on the SAML v2.0 extension for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the subject identifier and other query parameters.
+The Authorization Decisions Verifier can ask for authorization for many clinical data items in one query, so the Request message complies with the Multiple resource profile of XACML v2.0.
 Actors involved support XUA and use SAML identity assertions to identify entities (see ITI TF-1: 39.5 and ITI TF-1: 39.6).
 SAML attribute elements shall be mapped into xacml-context attribute elements as defined